vsespb/mt-aws-glacier/README.md

 ## Features

+* Does not use any existing AWS library, so can be flexible in implementing advanced features
 * Glacier Multipart upload
 * Multithreaded upload
 * Multipart+Multithreaded upload
 * Multithreaded retrieval, deletion and download
 * Tracking of all uploaded files with a local journal file (opened in append mode only)
-* Checking integrity of local files
+* Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve

 ## Coming-soon features

 * Multipart download (using HTTP Range header)
-* Ability to limit number of archives to retrieve, by size, by traffic/hour
+* Ability to limit amount of archives to retrieve, by size, or by traffic/hour
 * Use journal file as flock() mutex
 * Checking integrity of remote files
 * Upload from STDOUT